Use Graph in DataStax Studio

 • Use content assist and schema-aware content assist for Gremlin code

 Introduction tutorial for using Studio to learn about DataStax Graph (core).
 The tutorial provides steps to insert data and run traversals.
-In addition, see the DataStax Graph QuickStart documentation.
+For additional guidance, see DataStax Graph QuickStart.

 Introduction tutorial for using Studio to learn about DataStax Graph using CQL.
 The tutorial provides steps to create CQL schema, insert data, and run traversals.
-In addition, see the DataStax Graph: CQL as Graph documentation.
+For additional guidance, see DataStax Graph: CQL as Graph.

 Introduction tutorial for using Studio to learn about DataStax Graph (Core).
 The tutorial provides steps to create CQL as Graph schema, convert it to Graph schema, insert data, and run traversals.
-In addition, see the DataStax Graph: CQL conversion to Graph documentation.
+For additional guidance, see DataStax Graph: CQL conversion to Graph.

 The Studio graph view provides a contextual view of a result by automatically populating the entire sub-graph shared between the result’s vertices and edges.
 The Gremlin result is examined as follows.